 VJ Day stands for Victory Over Japan Day – it marks the day Imperial Japan surrendered on August 15, 1945 – effectively bringing the Second World War to an end.

-However, as explained here below, there are variations on what is considered the actual day of commemoration, taking into account the moment that Japan waived the white flag, or the official signingof the Japanese Instrument of Surrender.
+However, as explained here below, there are variations on what is considered the actual day of commemoration, taking into account the moment that Japan waved the white flag or the official signingof the Japanese Instrument of Surrender.

 In the last days of the Second World War, Hitler took his own life.
 Italy had surrendered in 1943 and Italian dictator Benito Mussolini was executed in April 1945.
 Nazi Germany had surrendered on 8 May 1945.

 Europe celebrated victory, but war continued to rage on in the Pacific, with Japan showing no intention of surrendering.